Mastering Digital Black and White - Winter 2023

 |CREDITS||3 – Fulfills Elective requirement for Certificate Program|

-There is something magical about working in black and white, and the digital darkroom offers us so many options.
-In this course, we focus on the art and craft of a digital black and white world.
-We will touch on many aspects of the black and white workflow from settings and thinking in black and white behind the camera through creating a fine-art print.
+There is something magical about working in black and white, and the digital darkroom offers many options.
+In this class, we will focus on the various aspects of digital capture, editing, and printing to make the best black-and-white images possible.
+We will touch on many parts of the black-and-white workflow, including settings in the camera, tools to convert to black and white, editing and thinking in black and finally, concepts for creating a fine-art print.
 We will also survey some of the current photographers working in digital black and white.

-Rather than focusing on a single specific step-by-step process, we will examine the variety of techniques and methods that can be applied to the digital file to make the conversion a success.
+Rather than focusing on a single specific step-by-step process, we will examine the various techniques and methods that can be applied to the digital file to make the conversion successful.

 - Channel mixing